a-kouki/insta-clone/README.md

 *Still in progress

-*Last update: you can follow and new users
+*Last update: Now, you can search for users in the menu.

 ## Run